Insider's Cambodia - Private Photo Tours

 For anyone staying on or with afternoon flights, Kimleng will be around for anyone interested in an early morning street shoot and or more image review.
 Otherwise you will be driven to the airport at your appointed hour and given a fond farewell.
 Trust us when we tell you, you will miss this place, its incredible dynastic history, and most of all, its warm and friendly people!
 Chum reap lua everyone, and thanks so much for joining us in luminous Cambodia!

-Note: In Phnom Penh we don’t visit some of the most famous tourist sites, like the Killing Fields or Tuol Sleng, but only because they are not particularly good for photography.
-If interested, consider arriving in Phnom Penh early and/or extending after the tour.
+Note: In Phnom Penh we don’t visit some of the most famous tourist sites, like the Killing Fields or Tuol Sleng, but only because they are not particularly photogenic.
+However, we can certainly visit on tour if you so wish.
+Or consider arriving in Phnom Penh early and/or extending after the tour.
 It’s an intriguing city anywhere you go, and especially fantastic for street photography.
 Very budget friendly as well.
+It's easy to get around, but if you would like us to supply a good guide and driver, we'd be more than happy to.

-What’s Included in the Price of Your Cambodia Photo Tour?
+What’s Included in the Price of Your Private Cambodia Photo Tour?

 Photographer fees and top English speaking guide